ministryofjustice/laa-dwp-benefit-checker/README.md

 - `bc-api` - OpenAPI specification used for generating API stub interfaces and documentation.
 - `bc-service` - REST API service.

-### Add Repository To Snyk
-Ensure that your repository has been added to the [Legal Aid Agency Snyk](https://app.snyk.io/org/legal-aid-agency) organisation.

-Also add `SNYK_TOKEN` as a repository secret.

-### Database scripts
-The *.sql scripts in  `src/main/resources` have been included to provide an example database for demonstration purposes only and should be removed for your application.

 ## Build And Run Application

 ### Build application